Keio University

 University collections exist in an inseparable link with the university's educational and research activities, from collection and accumulation to subsequent utilization.
 At KeMCo, we aim to realize a nimble exhibition program that expresses the close relationship between education/research and cultural properties.

-For example, showing related cultural properties at research events such as symposia, or creating small exhibitions that link course content with cultural properties—these types of exhibitions that connect ongoing education and research with cultural properties do not fit well into the schemes of ordinary museums, which typically decide exhibition plans years in advance.
+For example, showing related cultural properties at research events such as symposiums, or creating small exhibitions that link course content with cultural properties—these types of exhibitions that connect ongoing education and research with cultural properties do not fit well into the schemes of ordinary museums, which typically decide exhibition plans years in advance.

 The storage room connected to the anteroom is Keio University's first full-scale cultural property storage facility, housing cultural properties from a wide range of fields accumulated by the Juku.
 Furthermore, works donated from the Century Museum, renowned as a "Museum of Calligraphy," will also be stored here.
-Currently, ahead of the transfer of works from the Century Cultural Foundation, we are proceeding with research on the works in this substantial collection themed around writing culture.
+Currently, ahead of the transfer of works from the Century Cultural Foundation, we are proceeding with research on the works in this extensive collection themed around writing culture.

 Investigating a Buddhist statue from the Century Cultural Foundation collection